-There are some events, such as Musicals, Graduation, May Day etc. that may have some special dress requirements, rehearsal requirements and/or other such activities or tasks that allow for adequate preparation.
+There are some events, such as Performances, Promotion, Ho'ike etc. that may have some special dress requirements, rehearsal requirements and/or other such activities or tasks that allow for adequate preparation.
 Please take note of these requirements, and if at any time the costs of these requirements are a burden to the family or a potential hardship for the student/family, please communicate these concerns with the grade level teacher, a counselor or an administrator.
-We will work with the family to problem solve and seek to increase access to these events.
+We will work with the family to problem solve and seek ways to increase access to these events.

-OVERNIGHT FIELD TRIPS
+OVERNIGHT FIELD TRIPS and PUBLIC HEALTH